ibm-cloud-docs/containers/ts-calico-log-level.md

 {: support}

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+In version 1.29 and later, the Calico Operator determines the number of `calico-typha` pods based on the number of cluster workers and does not consider tainted nodes.
+If you have fewer than 3 untainted nodes in your cluster, or have a very large cluster with a small number of untainted nodes, you might have one or more `calico-typha` pods are stuck in `Pending` state because the pod can't find an untainted node to run on.
+In most cases, this doesn't cause an issue as long as there is at least one `calico-typha` pod in Running state.
+However, for high availability it is recommended to have at least two `calico-typha` pods running at all times.
+As a best practice, make sure that there are enough untainted nodes to run all the `calico-typha` pods that are created by the Calico operator.
+{: note}

 You experience issues with Calico components such as pods that don't deploy or intermittent networking issues.
 {: tsSymptoms}